imbasicallyadev/job-fit-scoring-tool/README.md

 # Job Fit Scoring Tool

-A personal AI tool for deciding **how much job-search effort an opportunity deserves**, rather than trying to predict whether the user will get hired.
+A personal AI tool for deciding **whether to apply to an opportunity and, if so, how much effort to put into the application**.

 ## V1 workflow